How To Build Generational Wealth

 Are your efforts to build wealth for your kids and beyond a “field of dreams”?
 Will they want to live as you hope they will, or will they overspend their inheritance quickly?

-Research points out that 70% of families lose their wealth in the second generation, while a stunning 90% lose all of it in the third generation.
+Research indicates that 70% of families lose their wealth in the second generation, while a stunning 90% lose it all in the third generation.
 This pessimistic scenario may occur because:

 • Many families are taught not to discuss money.

-• The first family may not have guided how to manage money.
+• The first family may not have been guided on how to manage money.

-• The next generation’s advantages may override ambitions and feel a bit entitled.
+• The next generation’s advantages may override ambitions and make them feel a bit entitled.

 Some ways the “giver” of wealth can do for the future “recipients” of the estate are:

-• Communicate to your young children about your values and managing of money at an early age.
+• Communicate your values and money-related beliefs to your young children at an early age.

 • Teach them actively about how you grew assets and the challenges you faced, including mistakes.

-• Consider putting a mandatory distribution in your will that limits your children’s access to their inheritance at a specified age of 25 or 35.
+• Consider including a mandatory distribution in your will that limits your children’s access to their inheritance until age 25 or 35.
 Alternatively, you can stagger the amounts so they receive partial distributions every few years.

 There is no guarantee that your children will have your values, but you can influence them in their younger years.
 You want them to be happy and responsible people.